jcqiao/Javascript_learning/interviews/Webpack/Webpack.md

 ## 6. What's the dependency graph and what's used for in webpack?

 The dependency graph in Webpack is a data structure that represents the relationships between the modules.
 Webpack starts building the graph from the entry point, which is typically the main file of the application.
-It analyzes the code by following all the ==import== or ==require== statements recursively, mapping out how each module depends on others.
+It analyzes the code by following all the <mark>import</mark> or <mark>require</mark> statements recursively, mapping out how each module depends on others.
 This process continues until Webpack reaches the leaves of the graph, meaning modules that don’t import anything else.
 The result is essentially a tree-like structure that Webpack uses to organize and track all modules.
 This graph is crucial because it helps Webpack perform several key tasks:

 1. Bundling: Webpack uses the dependency graph to combine all modules into a single or multiple bundles.
 2. Tree Shaking: It identifies and eliminates unused modules or exports to optimize the bundle size for production.